jwiegley/johnwiegley/drafts/drafts.md

 # Text

-When the words of love reached me
+When the words of love
+first reached me
-I did as I was trained to do
+I did as trained to do:
-I made my being into a glass,
+I made my being
+into a glass,
-wherewith to capture as many of those drops of grace as might
+so to capture as many
+of those drops of grace
+as I might.

+Not realizing
+that as a young plant
+I'm meant for those words
+to flow through me and past me into the soil beneath so only to perceive their nourishment after.

 # Chastity